 Marques et al. (2008) suggest that about a third of duplicated genes surviving the whole-genome duplication in the ancestry of S. cerevisiae exhibit spatial subcellular partitioning, and similar estimates have been given for other taxa.
 For example, up to 25% of gene duplicates in the plant Arabidopsis (another descendant of a whole-genome duplication event) have experienced relocalization or sublocalization of their gene products (Byun and Singh 2013; Liu et al. 2014).
-There is, however, some uncertainty as to whether such partitioning is typically a cause or consequence of duplicate-gene preservation, as singleton genes in S. cerevisiae also appear to frequently acquire novel relocalization of translation (Montero Llopis et al. 2010; Nevo-Dinur et al. 2011), this is dictated primarily by the cellular locations of genes on the chromosome, and there appears to be less opportunity for partitioning subcellular localization following gene duplication.
+There is, however, some uncertainty as to whether such partitioning is typically a cause or consequence of duplicate-gene preservation, as singleton genes in S. cerevisiae also appear to frequently acquire novel relocalization patterns (Qian and Zhang 2009).
+Although bacteria also exhibit spatial organization of translation (Montero Llopis et al. 2010; Nevo-Dinur et al. 2011), this is dictated primarily by the cellular locations of genes on the chromosome.
+In this case, there appears to be less opportunity for partitioning subcellular localization following gene duplication, and indeed duplicate genes are rare in prokaryotes.